Careers360 Logo

 Importance of NCERT Class 11 Math Chapter 6 Notes

 NCERT Class 11 Maths chapter 6 notes can be an essential learning tool if students use them wisely.
-These notes have many importance.
+The important aspects of these notes are as follows:

 • These notes will clarify the concepts of Permutations and combinations.
 Students will understand when the order matters and when it doesn't.